t-geindre/php-gpio/README.md

 After having installed & wired your LED & resistor on a breadboard, add appropriate modules from the Linux Kernel:

-For LEDs, enable the gpio module :
+For *LEDs*, enable the gpio module :

 ``` bash
 $ sudo modprobe w1-gpio